USAID is all but gone. For one family, 3 generations of service were defined by it

 This year’s anniversary of his death was nothing like the ones before.
 This year, USAID itself sat in ruins.

 Trump and Musk, whose Department of Government Efficiency crews are slashing staffing and programs across federal government, made USAID an early target.
-They said most American foreign assistance was a waste and advanced liberal agendas.
 They shut USAID headquarters, terminated the majority of its development and humanitarian programs abroad and fired most staff and contractors.

-A Feb.
-3 post by Musk on social media became a death notice for USAID itself: “Spent the weekend feeding USAID into a woodchipper.”

 A few weeks ago, at the now-closed and barricaded USAID headquarters in Washington, a crew pried off the memorial to those who died in Beirut, including the name of a gregarious public-housing expert who had a handlebar mustache and lived for, and died for, his work.